Geodesic Algorithm for Unitary Gate Design with Time-Independent Hamiltonians: Introduction

+The power of quantum algorithms for noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill2018, chen_complexity_2022} is ultimately limited by the accumulation of noise.
+Candidates for quantum advantage in NISQ devices, such as variational quantum algorithms (VQAs)~\cite{cerezo_variational_2021}, may require excessively deep circuits if only a limited set of entangling gates are experimentally available~\cite{linke_experimental_2017}.
 Going beyond NISQ computing, fault-tolerant quantum computing will benefit from more accurate, complex gates.
 In particular, in quantum error correction, the unitary evolution of a parity check could be condensed to only a single quantum gate, which would greatly reduce the optimal clock speed of the quantum processor and lead to more accurate syndrome checks.
 For example, the Bacon-Shor and Floquet code~\cite{li_direct_2018,hastings_dynamically_2021} both require weight two parity-checks, and there are subsystem codes that require weight three parity-checks~\cite{bravyi_subsystem_2013}.
 Additionally, the toric code and surface code require weight four parity checks~\cite{kitaev_quantum_1997, bravyi_quantum_1998, kitaev_fault-tolerant_2003}.
 Finally, there are more complex codes that require higher-weight parity checks, e.g. color codes~\cite{chamberland_triangular_2020} and weight six parity checks~\cite{srivastava_xyz2_2022} in the honeycomb XYZ$^2$ code.

-An effective way to minimise the noise due to control pulses and implement large multi-qubit gates is to use time-independent Hamiltonians as an approach to substantially reducing gate execution time while enriching computational power and accuracy.
-Notably, quantum computing with time-independent Hamiltonians is possible with a constant Heisenberg interaction~\cite{benjamin_quantum_2003} by actively tuning the transition energies of individual qubits.
-Additionally, specific unitary gates can be implemented by finding the required time-independent Hamiltonian couplings with stochastic gradient descent~\cite{Banchi2016,Innocenti2018,Innocenti2020}, differential evolution~\cite{Eloie2018}, and variational quantum algorithms~\cite{majumder_variational_2022}.